 Life drawing provides a disciplined approach for training the eye to notice subtleties in proportion, perspective, form, and tone.
 It is very helpful for improving skills in drawing, painting, and sculpture.
 Naturalistic life drawing is also a necessary foundation for advanced animation and character design.

-Students will be working in charcoal, pencil, and pastels.
+We will be working in charcoal, pencil, and pastels.

 This course is for anyone who wants to improve their drawing skills and is also ideal for students who want to add a valuable life drawing component to their portfolios for post-secondary visual arts/animation programs.